Capgemini Sample Placement Papers - Kerla 2012

 Ans: B

 8. A boy goes to see a film and finds a man who is his relative.
-The man is the husband of the sister of his mother.
-How is the man related to the boy?
+The

 A. Uncle B. Brother C. Nephew D. None of the above